AndreMIsidoro/tools/README.md

 ## Ldap

-	bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment
+	ldapDomainDump - Gathers informaition from a ldap environment bloodhound - BloodHound uses graph theory to reveal the hidden and often unintended relationships within an Active Directory or Azure environment

 ## Ldap - Kerberos